martinbudden/Protoflight/README.md

 is still somewhat in flux and I expect there will continue to be changes.
 In particular:

 1. The Receiver class does not yet handle telemetry.
 Adding this may involve structural changes to the Receiver class and/or Receiver task.
-2. I'm not really happy with the name of the `RadioController` class.
-  This class forms the interface between the receiver and the flight controller, and "RadioController" doesn't really describe its function properly.
-  For example it is the place where functions like altitude hold, return to home, and waypointing would be implemented.
-  I've thought about other names, including "FlightCommander" and "Pilot".
-  I've also thought of renaming the current "FlightController" to "FlightStabilizer", and renaming "RadioController" to "FlightController".
-  But none of these options seem satisfactory.
-Currently I'm leaning towards "Helm" or "Cockpit".

 ## Protoflight Project